Kipras-Skeirys/project_shush/README.md

 ### Security
 Got to know with some basic web security mesures on how to protect from xss, csrf, sql and other injections.
 The only part I am sad that I did not have time to play with is encryption.
 Especially I was looking forward in learn how end-to-end encryption work and how to apply it to my app.

-## Upcoming features

-  - All around good encryption, preferably end-to-end
-  - pre-app and in-app settings
-  - Add alternative communication method - one way burner message

-## Bugs

-  - Easy to manipulate your “status” though js injection.
-Triggering a specific function will give the other user a notice that you have diconnected from the session, while you still being able to read and reply to messages.
-  - At some specific situations user “status” will not alert that user has left the chat - user status is updated by eventlisteners that detects page closing(disconnect) and page loading(connect).
-So in a case where session #1 is active while on the same browser a new tab session #2 was created.
-In this case session #1 will seamlessly become session #2.
-S in this instance, there was no page reload -> eventlistener didn’t triggered -> session #1 status still “connected”.
-  - Message loss - If two messages are sent at the same time(millisecond accuracy), there is a chance on one of them disappearing.